JustinMorgan/MEANSandbox/README.md

         "mongoUrl": "mongodb://<user>:<password>@<server-url>/<database>"
     }
     ```
+3. Modify `<appRoot>/common/schema.json` to reflect your data structure.
-3. Examine the "known issues" section below.
+4. Take a look at the "known issues" section below.

 #Known issues
 1. ~~BundleUp is broken in Express 4.0.0, see my pull request on the BundleUp project: https://github.com/Cowboy-coder/bundle-up/pull/40.~~ **RESOLVED: Now using `connect-assets` for asset management.**